- What's On?

 - Get Involved

 Have a look at our frequently asked questions on Academic issues for fast answers to common queries with links to more in depth information if needed.
 Simply click on the question to see an answer.

-To go straight to our detailed information please go to the bottom of the page for links to our leaflets, or drop us an email or make a call, if you have not found an answer to your specific question.
+To go straight to our detailed information please go to the bottom of the page for links to our leaflets, or drop us an email or make a call, if you have not found an answer to your specific question or need further advice.

 Talk to your tutor about the problems you are having, as they may be able to help.
-Or make an appointment with the education guidance team, who will explore what’s wrong and consider your options.
+Or make an appointment with the Student Advice and Information Service, who will explore what’s wrong and consider your options.
 Working out what the problem is will help you decide what to do next.

-To book an anppointment with education guidance, contact them on 0114 225 3813, or pop into Student and Learning Services, In Level 5, Owen Building (City Campus) or Heart of the campus ( Collegiate Site).
+To book an appointment with education guidance, contact them on 0114 225 3813, or pop into Student and Learning Services, In Level 5, Owen Building (City Campus) or Collegiate Learning Centre ( Collegiate Campus).